eazymation/jbds-via-html5/README.md

-This repository is forked from and largely based upon the work from Richard Lucentes github repository at rlucente-se-jboss/jbds-via-html5.
+This repository is forked from, and largely based upon, the work from Richard Lucente's github repository at rlucente-se-jboss/jbds-via-html5.
-Much of this Readme is borrowed from the repository of that readme also.
+Much of this Readme is borrowed from the Readme  of that repository also.
 That work describes how to get  jboss developer studio running in a container and accessable via the web using apache guacamole.
-The goal if this repository is to run eclipse sirius instead.
+The goal of this repository is to run eclipse sirius instead.
 So minor differences are that Eclipse Sirius is started instead of jboss developer studio (they are both eclipse based projects which run in a JVM).
-Also I try to ensure that this can be run on openshift online as well as a local openshift 'minishift' platform (openshift online does not allow the do a strategy=docker deploy, which is only a minor hurdle really, also openshift online has a 10 project limit).
+Also I try to ensure that this can be run on openshift online as well as a local openshift 'minishift' platform (openshift online does not allow the do a strategy=docker deploy, which is only a minor hurdle , also openshift online has a 10 project limit).
 We use the Obeo Designer install as it neatly packages sirius componenents with miminal set of plugins.

-# Holy Guacamole!!
 ## Introduction
 [Apache Guacamole](https://guacamole.incubator.apache.org/) is an incubating Apache project that enables X window applications to be exposed via HTML5 and accessed via a browser.
-This article shows how guacamole can be run inside containers in an OpenShift Container Platform (OCP) cluster to enable Obeo designer , an eclipse-based IDE for modelling applications, to be accessed via a web browser.
+This article shows how guacamole can be run inside containers in an OpenShift Container Platform (OCP) cluster to enable eclipse sirius , an eclipse-based IDE for modelling applications, to be accessed via a web browser.